sampss/RevProject_2/README.md

 ## Project Description

-Review, analyze and discuss Walmart sales data from 45 stores over the course of a few years.
+Review, analyze and discuss Walmart sales data from 45 stores between the years 2010 and 2012.
 Discover if holidays have an impact positively or negatively on retail stores in certain regions.

 ## Technologies Used